hyperspy/hyperspy/doc/user_guide/visualisation.rst

 .. versionadded:: 2.0
    Marker Collections for faster plotting of many markers

-Hyperspy's `Markers` class and its subclasses extends the capabilities of the matplotlib `Collections` class and subclasses.
+Hyperspy's `Markers` class and its subclasses extends the capabilities of the :py:class:`matplotlib.collections.Collections` class and subclasses.
-Primarily it allows dynamic markers to be initialized by passing key word arguments with `dtype=object`.
+Primarily it allows dynamic markers to be initialized by passing key word arguments with ``dtype=object``.
 Those attributes are then updated with the plot as you navigate through the plot.

-In most cases the `offset` kwarg is used to map some marker to multiple positions in the plot.
+In most cases the ``offsets`` kwarg is used to map some marker to multiple positions in the plot.
 For example we can define a plot of Ellipses using:

 .. code-block:: python

     >>> import numpy as np
     >>> import hyperspy.api as hs
-    >>> hs.plot.markers.Ellipse(heights=(.4,), widths=(1,),
+    >>> hs.plot.markers.Ellipses(heights=(.4,), widths=(1,),
     ...                         angles=(10,), offsets = np.array([[0,0], [1,1]]))

 Alternatively if we want to make ellipses with different heights and widths we can pass multiple values to